Retro WON: Church Security Part ll

-Last month I discussed some of the reasons why your church should consider having a security team.
+Last month I discussed some of the reasons why your place of worship should consider having a church security team.
 You can read that article here.
 In the time since that article was written, there have been several more news stories about churches that have been impacted by violence.
 One such story happened at The House of Refuge Church in Kansas City on May 21, where a greeter was wounded by gunfire during a church service.
 The shooter entered the church and fired multiple times, striking the greeter in the head.
 The greeter then fell through a window into the sanctuary.
 He was treated at a hospital for what, thankfully, have been described as non-life-threatening injuries.

 Individuals who are criminally oriented will pick a “soft target” when possible.
 They will go for a location that is easy versus a challenging one.
 Obviously they don’t want to meet resistance, so they’ll size up the target ahead of time.
 The church security team’s job is to make their church a “hard target,” meaning one that makes criminals less likely to pick that church.

 Is your church a “soft” or “hard” target?

 As church members, we are to exercise good stewardship, which in this context means assessing strong and weak spots in regard to liability, safety and security.
 Here are some key points you’ll want to take note of when conducting a church risk assessment: